Barton Worley Trullinger

 7. James Franklin Trullinger, b.
 8 Oct 1863, Hamburg, Fremont, IA Find all individuals with events at this locationd.
 17 Sep 1933, St. Joseph, Buchanan, MO Find all individuals with events at this location (Age 69 years)

 8. Henry Trullinger, b.
-29 Jan 1865, Hamburg, IA Find all individuals with events at this locationd.
+29 Jan 1865, Hamburg, Fremont, IA Find all individuals with events at this locationd.
 21 Dec 1955, Stanberry, Gentry, MO Find all individuals with events at this location (Age 90 years)

 9. Laura Clara Trullinger, b.
 25 Jan 1867, Hamburg, Fremont, IA Find all individuals with events at this locationd.
 4 Mar 1950, St. Joseph, Buchanan, MO Find all individuals with events at this location (Age 83 years)